REFUGEE KIDS CONNECT

 WELCOME TO SPOKANE PROGRAM

-*COMING SOON* The Welcome to Spokane program is currently under development.
-The program has two parts: a local resource and family activity guide and a city tour.
-Both the guide and the city tour will connect participating families to relevant, essential resources as well as accessible and affordable places for families, teens, and young adults to connect with their new community.
+The Welcome to Spokane program has three parts: city tours, which connect participating families to relevant, essential resources as well as accessible and affordable places for families, teens, and young adults to connect with their new community; resource navigation services; and ongoing educational workshops.
+Call our office to learn more or refer.

 REFUGEE & IMMIGRANT WELLNESS PROGRAM